GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 The strength of a man is not measured by how much pain he can inflict on others, but by how much he can endure and still able to stand up for righteousness.

-I wish I could bel
+I wish I could believe that when we die it's not over, that maybe we go somewhere, someplace else, someplace beautiful.
+I wish..